h4rvey-g/Note-Blog/content/USMLE/Reproductive/Contraception.md

 ---
 # Hormonal contraception
 ## Mechanism of action for hormonal contraceptives
-- Estrogen: suppresses release of GnRH from the hypothalamus → ↓ release of pituitary gonadotropins (FSH, LH)
+- [[Androgen and estrogen synthesis|Estrogen]]: suppresses release of GnRH from the hypothalamus → ↓ release of pituitary gonadotropins (FSH, LH)
 	- Decreased FSH → prevents ovarian folliculogenesis
 	- Decreased LH → inhibition of ovulation
 - Progestin: synthetic progesterone →